aaront999/Reconnaissance-Website-Scanner/README.md

 ## Reconnaissance-Website-Scanner

+### Project Overview:
-#### Sometimes manually scanning or searching multiple websites for specific data can be tedious and time-consuming.
+Sometimes manually scanning or searching multiple websites for specific data can be tedious and time-consuming.
 We can fix that by automating these tasks with a Python script that extracts the domain name, IP address, performs an Nmap scan, and retrieves WHOIS information from a given website URL.
 The script also stores the results in text files for easy readability.

 ### <ins>Disclaimer</ins>: Scanning websites without explicit permission is illegal.
 For this project, I used the intentionally vulnerable website https://www.hackthissite.org to test my script.
 #